daycry/schemas/docs/core/structures.md

 ## Overview

-The library uses a hierarchical structure to represent database schemas:
+The library uses a hierarchical structure to represent database schemas.
+The current minimal core focuses on fundamental relational constructs (tables, fields, indexes, foreign keys, relations) plus optional database objects if their handlers are present.

 ```
 Schema